HughJackmannix/dsc-phase-2-project/README.md

     - condition
     - ENUMCLAW
     - sqft_lot15
+    - grade_5
+    - grade_6

+<p>Adjusted R² = 0.729 </p>
+<p>R² = 0.730 </p>
+<p>Train MSE: 127489.30825362197</p>
+<p>Test MSE: 126359.06534600414</p>

+![img](./images/final_qq)

 **Model Discussion**

-After four iterations, my model contains 40 features.
+<p>After four iterations, my model contains 40 features.
 With many features, my attention falls upon the Adjusted R² = 0.729, rather than the R² = 0.730 (small as the difference may be).
 With a minimum threshold of R² = 0.6, a model that attributes 72.9% of the change in property price to the 40 examined features.
 Of these features, all have a p-value below 0.05 (the largest being Kent = 0.011), indicating there is a less than 5% for each feature's coefficent being due to randomness.
 While the summary does not display the actual Prob(F-statistic) (due to its very small value), we know that it is less than 1%.
-This statistic gives weight to the validity of the model, as it implies that some of the parameters are nonzero values (rejecting the null hpyothesis, that all parameters are 0).
+This statistic gives weight to the validity of the model, as it implies that some of the parameters are nonzero values (rejecting the null hpyothesis, that all parameters are 0).</p>

-An important parameter to note is the coefficient of bedrooms (-$11,990).
+<p>An important parameter to note is the coefficient of bedrooms (-$11,990).
 While one would expect the price of a property to increase as the number of bedrooms increases, this is not the case according to this data.
-While there is a chance this may be a novel phenomenon to properties in King County, it is significant grounds to further examination with more data.
+While there is a chance this may be a novel phenomenon to properties in King County, it is significant grounds to further examination with more data.</p>

-Another interesting parameter with a negative coefficient is yr_built (-$2,053.08).
+<p>Another interesting parameter with a negative coefficient is yr_built (-$2,053.08).
 This informs us that for every year closer to the present date that a house was built (2015 for this data), the price drops $2,053.08.
-This is not as confounding as bedrooms having a negative coefficient, as it is very possible that older houses are worth more due to a variety of reasons (historical significance, style of architecture, etc.).
+This is not as confounding as bedrooms having a negative coefficient, as it is very possible that older houses are worth more due to a variety of reasons (historical significance, style of architecture, etc.).</p>

-SUMMARY

-![img](./images/final_qq)

-Train MSE: 127489.30825362197
-Test MSE: 126359.06534600414

 ---------------------------------------------------------------